isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-02-21-post-snakes-tigers-and-cannibals-ida-pfeiffers-travels-in-southeast-asia.md

 |John van Wyhe’s <i>Wanderlust: The Amazing Ida Pfeiffer, the First Female Tourist</i> (2019) retails at major bookshops and is also available for reference at the Lee Kong Chian Reference Library and for loan at selected public libraries (Call nos.: RSING 910.41 VAN and SING 910.41 VAN).
 The 1888 French edition of Ida Pfeiffer’s second book, [*Voyage autour du monde de Mme.
 Ida Pfeiffer*](http://eservice.nlb.gov.sg/item_holding.aspx?bid=203864443) (<i>Voyage Around the World by Mme.
 Ida Pfeiffer</i>), translated by E. Delauney was on display at the “On Paper: Singapore Before 1867” exhibition held at level 10 of the National Library Building.

-|The 1888 French edition of Ida Pfeiffer’s second book, <i>Voyage autour du monde de Mme.
-Ida Pfeiffer</i> (<i>Voyage Around the World by Mme.
-Ida Pfeiffer</i>), translated by E. Delauney can be viewed at the “On Paper: Singapore Before 1867” exhibition held at level 10 of the National Library Building.
 <br>
 <div style="background-color: white;">
 <img src="/images/Vol-15-issue-4/snakes-tigers-and-cannibals/t13.jpg" style="width: 100px; height: 100px;"><br>
 <b>Dr John van Wyhe</b>
 is a historian of science who has written extensively about Charles Darwin and Alfred Russel Wallace.
-He is the author of Wanderlust: The Amazing Ida Pfeiffer, the First Female Tourist (2019)
+He is the author of <i>Wanderlust: The Amazing Ida Pfeiffer, the First Female Tourist</i> (2019).
 </div>